maxloosmu/gsheet/DevLog04.md

 - to implement a transfer of uuid, spreadsheet id and sheet id data to remote L4 server.
 - to get commands list from remote L4 server for user to choose using the Sidebar UI, and then send back to server.
 - Finetuned the Sidebar UI using bootstrap.

+#### BabyLegalSSv0.9.3.0.js and main.html Summary
+Goals:
+- the exportCSV function to remote server to get output will be triggered by every onEdit function call, and displayed in the Sidebar.